Robatsky/PrettyProfileComponent/README.md

 ---
 ### Inspiration
-This component is inspired by a forum post in the german forum [java-forum.org](https://www.java-forum.org/thema/loesungsvorschlaege-fuer-dieses-coole-control.185844/).
+This component is inspired by a forum post from the german forum [java-forum.org](https://www.java-forum.org/thema/loesungsvorschlaege-fuer-dieses-coole-control.185844/).
 Furthermore the design for this component comes from [Profile Page Inspiration](https://medium.muz.li/profile-page-inspiration-2152f16bde07).

 ---